ebi-pf-team/genome-properties/docs/calculating.rst

 Local analysis method
 ---------------------
-Users must first either clone, or download and uncompress a release bundle, from the GitHub repository (https://github.com/ebi-pf-team/genome-properties), and ensure that the perl modules are in the PERL5LIB (i.e $  export PERL5LIB=$PERL5LIB:<path to GPs clone>/code/modules).
-It is then possible to run **assign_genome_properties.pl** using the TSV file as the input, and specifying the required output format as detailed below.
+Users must first either clone, or download and uncompress a release bundle, from the GitHub repository (https://github.com/ebi-pf-team/genome-properties), and ensure that the perl modules are in the PERL5LIB (i.e $  ``export PERL5LIB=$PERL5LIB:<path to GPs clone>/code/modules``).
+It is then possible to run ``assign_genome_properties.pl`` using the TSV file as the input, and specifying the required output format as detailed below.

 e.g.
-$ <path to GPs clone>/code/scripts/assign_genome_properties.pl -matches INPUT_FILE.tsv -all -name OUTPUT_FILE -gpdir <path to GPs clone> -gpff genomeProperties.txt -outfiles summary
+$ ``<path to GPs clone>/code/scripts/assign_genome_properties.pl -matches INPUT_FILE.tsv -all -name OUTPUT_FILE -gpdir <path to GPs clone> -gpff genomeProperties.txt -outfiles summary``

-  Available output formats
+::Available output formats

   summary: lists only GPs results (YES/NO)
   table: includes individual step results (1/0) as well as GPs results (YES/NO)
-  long: includes individual step information and results (YES/NO) as well as GPs results (YES/NO) protein (matches): lists evidences and GPs with protein matches
+  long: includes individual step information and results (YES/NO) as well as GPs results (YES/NO)
-  web_json: includes individual step results (1/0) as well as GPs results (YES/NO) in json format
+  web_json: includes individual step results (1/0) as well as GPs results (YES/NO) in json format protein (matches): lists only those evidences and GPs with protein matches